 Buster is a macOS application for ham radio written by Jeremy McDermond, NH6Z.
-It allows you to connect to the D-STAR network without a radio.
-Buster works with the ThumbDV™ USB dongle on your local computer, or over a network-connected PiDV™ device (formerly DV3000).
+It lets you to connect to the D-STAR network without a radio.
+Hardware-wise, Buster works with the ThumbDV™ USB dongle on your local computer, or over a network-connected PiDV™ device (formerly DV3000).

-Last fall, Buster started producing some new glitches.
-Most notably, connections to many of the reflectors were failing.
-Hams on the D-STAR Roundtable net were starting complaining about the same thing, and for many months after, it was basically unusable.
-Finally, at the end of May, the 1.1 update was released through the app store.
+Last fall, Buster started to malfunction.
+Connections to many of the reflectors were failing and it had become a regular topic on the D-STAR Roundtable.
+Finally at the end of May, a fix was released through the app store.

-The bad news is that the host data is still flakey.
-It’s more up to date than it was, but some of the addresses are still very stale.
-And a lot of IP addresses are being used instead of hostnames, which begs for bad links.
-Does this all seem familiar?
-Why yes, it’s the same old “which hosts file is authoritative?” issue, but with a new twist.
+The bad news is that the host data is still inaccurate.
+It’s more current than before, but a lot of host addresses are still out-of-date.
+And IP addresses are often used in place of hostnames.
+Does this all sound familiar?
+It’s the same old “which host file is authoritative?” issue, but with a new twist…

-Github’s issue tracker for Buster shows that the host data is coming from ar-dns.net now, a centralized hostfile and DNS lookup provider for D-STAR. ar-dns.net is a nice system and a cool project, but its sources for XRF and XLX addresses are problematic.
+Github’s issue tracker for Buster shows that the host data is now coming from ar-dns.net, a centralized host file and DNS lookup provider for D-STAR. ar-dns.net is a nice system, but its sources for XRF and XLX addresses are problematic.

-Case in point: I host two XLX reflectors, XRF010 and XRF011.
+As an example, I host two XLX reflectors, XRF010 and XRF011.
 They’ve been working properly and listed in the Kings of Digital host file, on the xrefl.net site, and in the automatic XLX Reflector list since late last year.
-And they were always submitted with hostnames.
-Never bare IP addresses.
+And they were submitted with host names, not bare IP addresses.

-Buster’s host data, now derived from ar-dns.net, has both of these x reflectors listed twice—once as XLX and once as XRF.
+So, Buster’s host data, now derived from ar-dns.net, has the x reflectors listed twice—once as XLX and once as XRF.
 And that’s great.
 However, all four entries use IP addresses instead of hostnames.
-The IP address for XLX010 has never changed, so the entries for XRF010 and XLX010 both work—for now.
-But, XLX011 moved to a different server last month and the IP address had to change.
+The IP address for XLX010 has never changed, so XRF010 and XLX010 both work—for now.
+But, XLX011 recently moved to a different server and its IP address changed.
 So it’s already broken in Buster.
-Additionally, the entry for XRF011 is a long-outdated IP that resolves to a host in Germany.
-So XLX011 won’t connect using either XRF011 or XLX011, and for two entirely different host file related reasons.
+Additionally, the entry for XRF011 has a long-outdated IP that resolves to a host in Germany.
+This means that XLX011 won’t connect using either XRF011 or XLX011, and for two entirely different reasons.
 Crazy.

-Buster uses an XML-formatted file to store the host file addresses.
-No argument that it’s the right thing for an Objective C program to do, but there’s no easy way for you to quickly copy and paste the entire reflector list from a more current data source.
-So reflectors that can’t connect require you to investigate them on a case-by-case basis.
-Then you have to update the individual addresses by hand directly in the xml file.
-I suppose you could script a little utility that pulls down the KD host file and converts it to xml, but Buster could easily change how it does things down the road and render your work useless.
+Buster uses an XML-formatted file for the host addresses.
+That’s good for an Objective C program, but there’s no easy way for you to quickly copy and paste the entire reflector list from a more current data source.
+So errant reflector addresses must be investigated on a case-by-case basis, and then you have to update the individual addresses by hand in the xml file.
+You could script a utility that downloads and converts host files to xml, but Buster could change its processes down the road and render that work useless.
 No, the fix should be with ar-dns.net’s data sources.

-And really, these problems have more to do with the ongoing host file issue than with Buster itself.
-The host file dilemma continues to be a challenge for open source D-STAR developers and it drives me crazy that it lingers on.
-Certainly ar-dns.net could be the solution to this and many other similar D-STAR problems, assuming that it’s a robust system with redundancy.
+And really, these problems have more to do with the ongoing host file issue than with Buster itself. ar-dns.net is encouraging though—it could be the solution to this and other D-STAR problems, assuming that it’s a robust system with redundancy.
 Even so, the data needs to be sourced better.
-Somehow.